 In conclusion, these draft rules add both ambiguities and clarity in equal measure to what is needed for CCPA compliance.
 As we edge closer to January 1, 2020, businesses should step up their preparations for compliant disclosures and notices as well as finalize their privacy policies and procedures to handle consumer requests.

-Use our detailed step-by-step guide to find out how your business can avoid CCPA compliance penalties.
+Use our detailed step-by-step guide to find out how your business can become CCPA compliant, and avoid CCPA compliance penalties.
 For a personalized demo of our solution tailored to your unique business needs, schedule a call today.

 Automating CCPA Risk Assessments and Cybersecurity Audits: Complying with Draft Regulations

 The issued draft regulations on CCPA risk assessments and cybersecurity audits by the California Privacy Protection Agency (CPPA) give you an idea of how to comply with imminent obligations

 India Digital Personal Data Protection Act 2023 - All You Need to Know

 Discover the India Digital Personal Data Protection Act (DPDPA) 2023 – India's first comprehensive data protection law.
 Learn how it affects businesses, data principals, and more.
 Stay informed about the latest data privacy regulations.

 International Privacy Authorities Issue Joint Statement on Data Scraping